TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         For OS VMs, the shutdown command will be run within the zone with the cmdline '/usr/sbin/shutdown -y -g 0 -i 5' which will cause the VM to go to the 'off' state after shutting down all processes.
+OS VMs do not support the [-t timeout] option unless they also have the docker property set to true.

         For KVM VMs, vmadmd will act as a helper here.
 We send a powerdown message via vmadmd to the running qemu process.
 Qemu then sends the ACPI signal to the guest kernel telling it to shut down.
 In case the guest kernel ignores this or for some reason does not receive this request we mark the VM with a transition property indicating that we tried to shut it down.
-This transition marker also includes an expiry.
+This transition marker also includes an expiry which is set to a timeout (default 180 seconds) value from the sending of the ACPI shutdown signal.
 If vmadmd sees a VM that has a transition but reaches the expiry before actually turning off, it re-sends the stop command with the -F option.

+        For docker VMs, vmadm will send a SIGTERM to init and then wait some number of seconds for the init process to exit.
+If it has not exited by the timeout expiry, a SIGKILL will be sent.
+The default timeout is 10 seconds.

+        For both KVM and docker VMs the stop timeouts can be adjusted with the -t <timeout seconds> option.
+For non-Docker and non-KVM VMs use of the -t option will result in an error.

         If for some reason you are unable or do not want to do a graceful stop you can also add the '-F' parameter via to do a forced stop.
-This stop will be much faster (especially for KVM) but will not necessarily give the VM any time to shut down its processes.
+This stop will be much faster (especially for KVM) but will not give the VM any time to shut down its processes.

       sysrq <uuid> <nmi|screenshot>